cloudfoundry-community-attic/bosh1-errand-resource/README.md

-# BOSH Deployment Resource
+# BOSH Errand Resource

-An output only resource (at the moment) that will upload stemcells and releases and then deploy them.
+An output only resource (at the moment) that will run errands.

+Forked from Bosh Deployment Resources, Thanks Chris Brown and Alex Suraci

 ## Source Configuration